Premier League kits 2020/21 – rumours and confirmed team kits

 The away kit is reported to be a bold white design with red streaks, based on the marbled floors of Highbury, while the Gunners’ third shirt is likely to be a navy design.

-Villa fans must wait patiently to know which division they’ll be in next season, and they’re in for a wait to see their next kit too.
+Villa fans have had a glimpse of their new kit for next season, featuring a textured body and pinstripe design in the famous claret and blue colours.

-Gambling company W88 will be replaced by Cazoo as the main sponsor, while Kappa will continue to design and make the shirts.
+Gambling company W88 has be replaced by Cazoo as the main sponsor, while Kappa will continue to design and make the shirts.

 Brighton kit – confirmed